 Nuxeo in Forrester’s Research

-This year, for the first time, Nuxeo is part of The Forrester WaveTM: Digital Asset Management (DAM) For Customer Experience, Q2 2018.
-According to the objective Wave evaluation criteria, Nuxeo ranks as a “Strong Performer,” a position we’re especially proud of because it’s our first year being evaluated.
+This year, Nuxeo is part of The Forrester WaveTM: Content Platforms, Q2 2021.
+According to the objective Wave evaluation criteria, Nuxeo ranks as a “Strong Performer,” a position we’re especially proud of.

-Nuxeo’s inclusion in Forrester’s DAM Vendor Landscape in 2016 and 2017 made us proud: we believed that Forrester has perceived Nuxeo’s digital asset management product offering to be gaining traction with customers in multiple industries.
+Nuxeo’s inclusion in Forrester’s DAM Vendor Landscape in 2016 and 2017 made us proud: we believed that Forrester has perceived Nuxeo’s Digital Asset Management system to be gaining traction with customers in multiple industries.

 Nuxeo’s position in the Vendor Landscape may have been bolstered by a shift that Forrester perceived in how companies view DAM products: while digital asset management was once relegated to a sidelined position, the 2017 Vendor Landscape report notes that today’s content demands put DAM in the center of the enterprise marketing ecosystem.